toddledev/documentation/docs/05-the-editor/04-element-tree/index.md

 - Drag elements to reorder them within the structure

 ::: info
-HTML element names cannot be modified, e.g. `div`.
+HTML element names always correspond to their real HTML tag.
 :::

 ::: tip